HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/beginner/2020-01-02-blockchain-as-a-data-structure.md

 ##### A Database: Efficient but Centralized
 A database is a highly efficient data structure.
 Databases are an excellent way to store large amounts of data but are usually operated by a central entity.
-Your bank, your favorite social network, or online merchant, uses databases to store your data.
+Your bank, your favorite social network, or online merchant, all use databases to store your data.

 This entity decides who can add data to the database and who can access it, but it also has the power to change or delete data.
 You can edit your social media profile.
 Your friends can see that information, but if you violate the site's Terms of Agreement they can delete your post.
 The central entity has the last say in what stays on the platform.
 This can be both good and bad when it comes to a social network, but this would not be a good feature when looking at data structures that store your money.